 On Track to Bath for Post-16 students

-On Track to Bath is a free two-year curriculum enhancement programme for under-represented post-16 students to support entry to higher education.
+On Track to Bath is a free two-year curriculum enhancement programme for A Level students to support entry to higher education.

 Who should take part in On Track to Bath

 On Track to Bath is for students who are academically able and whose background may make them less likely to go to a leading university.
 Some of these students may not be considering going to university at all.

 How your students benefit